nomcomm/IndependentStudy_NolanJahn/README.md

 =======================================

 This repository was created to keep track of  Nolan Jahn's Independent Study in the Lab in SS2017 at Michigan State University.
-The main purpose was to...
+The main purpose was to learn how to extract brains Then we were joined by Eric Novotny and moved into VR

 Documentation
 -------------